 If you are experiencing an unplanned pregnancy, you are not alone!
-Asking questions about the abortion pill is important to assure you have all the information you need to know about your options, the medical, possible physical and emotional side effects of abortion, the abortion pill itself, and what resources are available to help you if you decide to keep your baby, give it up for adoption or continue with termination of pregnancy.
+Asking questions about the abortion pill is important to ensure you have all the information you need to know about your options.
+You can also ask questions about the medical, possible physical and emotional side effects of abortion, the abortion pill itself, and what resources are available to help you if you decide to keep your baby, give it up for adoption or continue with the termination of pregnancy.

 Got questions?
 We have answers.
 Call the helpline now: 1-800-672-2296

 The financial cost ranges from approximately $300 up to around $800.
 Factors that affect the cost of abortion include:

 - Lab work

 If the abortion pill fails and your pregnancy continues, you will have to pay for a second abortion procedure.

 The abortion pill is approved by the FDA for use to terminate a pregnancy during the first 10 weeks after your last menstrual period.
 This means that the abortion pill may be taken up to 70 days or a little over 2 months after the first day of your last period.

 If you are more than 10 weeks pregnant and considering an abortion, you will need to look at surgical abortion procedure options because the embryo is too developed for these medications to terminate completely.

 You should take caution before taking the abortion pill if: